chinchalinchin/being-and-death/01_death.md

 In constructing such a proof, we shall adhere to the grand tradition of philosophy and arbitrarily capitalize these concepts to denote their precise meaning in the following discourse: _Being_, _Father_, _Life_, _Mother_, _Nothing_, _Other_ and _Death_.
 We do this for no other reason but because, in the inimitable words of 20th century's greatest philsopher **Bill Waterson**, we "_must obey the inscrutable exhortions of (the) soul_".

-If the preceding lacks clarity, then let us rephrase flippantly, in the hopes the terminology employed excites in the reader an appropriate vision of what is to come: _philosophy should come to know the horror of Death as we do_.
+If the preceding lacks clarity, then let us rephrase flippantly, in the hopes the terminology employed excites in the reader an appropriate vision of what is to come: _philosophy should tremble before the horror of Death as we do_.

 ---